As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 There are 2,700 YMCA fitness centers and community centers across the country, and many of them are located near military bases.

-In fact, YMCA has a special branch called the ASYMCA (Armed Services YMCA) dedicated to helping families of deployed service members.
+In fact, the YMCA has a special branch called the ASYMCA (Armed Services YMCA) dedicated to helping families of deployed service members.

-As a part of YMCA’s focus on supporting active and veteran military personnel and as a way of honoring the selfless sacrifice they make for our country, this gym offers various benefits including discounts on membership.
+As a part of the YMCA’s focus on supporting active and veteran military personnel and as a way of honoring the selfless sacrifice they make for our country, this gym offers various benefits including discounts on membership.

 This non-profit community partners with the Department of Defense to offer discounts to military men and women as well as their families.
 They provide different services including child care, fitness classes, Military Outreach, indoor track, pool, gym, and community events.

+Note that monthly fees may vary from one location to another.
 To qualify for a military discount, you need to contact Military OneSource and obtain a form from them.

-Related Article – Military One Source: Your Go-To Guide (and 12 things you never knew)
+Related ArticleMilitary One Source: Your Go-To Guide (and 12 things you never knew)

-One properly filled out, you’ll then present it to your local YMCA.
+Once properly filled out, you’ll then present it to your local YMCA.

 Those who qualify include:

-- Active duty members and their families
+• Active duty members and their families

-- Family members of reservists and deployed National Guard
+• Family members of reservists and deployed National Guard

-- Relocated spouses as well as dependent children of active duty personnel who have been deployed for over six months
+• Relocated spouses as well as dependent children of active duty personnel who have been deployed for over six months

 What Discount Do They Offer?

-Membership discount
+• Membership discount

 As a new member, you will be required to produce your active military ID or a driver’s license with a “Veteran” designation to receive discounted rates.
-You will be given discounts through the period of your military ID validity.
+You will be given discounts throughout the period of your military ID validity.
 Upon expiration, you must provide a new military ID.

-Waived Joining commitment Fee
+• Waived Joining Commitment Fee

-Active duty discount
+• Active duty discount

 Get More Info